LikhithaKella/Cyberbullying-Prediction-using-Multi-Label-Classification/README.md

 ## Technologies Used
 `Python`: The primary programming language for implementing the project.

-### Libraries:
+`Libraries`:
 Pandas, NumPy for data manipulation and analysis Scikit-learn for machine learning models and evaluation metrics NLTK, SpaCy for text preprocessing tasks
 Word2Vec for advanced feature extraction
 RoBERTa (transformer-based model) for enhanced classification performance Matplotlib, Seaborn for data visualization
-Tools: Jupyter Notebook for interactive development and experimentation.
+`Tools`: Jupyter Notebook for interactive development and experimentation.

+## Evaluation Metrics
+`Accuracy`: Measures the overall correctness of the model.
+`Precision`: Indicates the percentage of correctly predicted cyberbullying instances out of all instances predicted as cyberbullying.
+`Recall`: Measures the percentage of actual cyberbullying instances that were correctly identified by the model.
+`F1-Score`: The harmonic mean of precision and recall, providing a balance between the two.